dennishnf/project-xr-glasses/README.md

 ### Update 30 Nov 2021:

 Different lens models were collected in .obj format, but were converted to .prefab by creating a prefab object and then pulling the .obj lenses into that object.
+In addition, we tried to instantiate between a prefab object and a landmark point of the face, but we had problems with finding the indicated references.

 <p align="center">
 <img src="imgs_/glasses.png" alt="Examples" width="600"/>